-Explore the fascinating transition between two desert landscapes in a Joshua Tree day trip.
+Explore two fascinating desert landscapes, the San Andreas Fault, an Old West movie set and more in a Joshua Tree day trip.
 This one-day itinerary will take you through the top sights and experiences plus how to prepare for your Joshua Tree National Park adventure.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.